22 Cheap Ways to Make Stuff Last Longer

 That said, here are the things you shouldn't clean with vinegar.

 Use Boelube to make your drill bits last longer.
 Whenever you drill multiple holes in metal, stick the bit into the lube before starting each one.
 It also works on metal-cutting reciprocating and band saw blades.
 It reduces friction, which makes the cutting edge last longer.
 The product number is 70200-13, and it is available from multiple online retailers.

 Save a fortune by trying these genius $1 solutions!

 The rough, saw-chewed top rails of most sawhorses can scratch finished wood or the painted surfaces on your projects.
 To provide a non-marring surface, cover the tops of your sawhorses with scraps of old carpet or rugs.

 Measure the size of carpet pieces that you need to wrap around the top rails of your sawhorses.
 Use a straightedge and marker to draw your cut lines on the back of the carpet.
 Then use a sharp utility knife to cut the carpet along the lines.
 It may take a few passes with the knife to get through the tough woven backing.
 Finally, use a staple gun to secure the carpet pieces to the sides of the top rails.
 Now you have a padded, non-marring work surface for all of your projects!

-Find out which home renovations you’re likely to regret later.
+Avoid these home renovations you're likely to regret later.